 Habitat: Blue Squill grows from a small ovoid bulb that is quite durable, surviving digging and replanting very well.
 Colonies can form and as it can lead to "weediness" care must be taken that the plant does not crowd out native plants.
 As an early spring plant, it grows well in sunshine and in moist to mesic soils and then dies back with the onset of summer weather.

-Comparison: There is some similarity in appearance to the Wild Hyacinth (Camassia ssp.) but there are enough differences in leaves and flower appearance, especially the 1 or 2 nodding flowers with a single vein on the tepal, vs not nodding and 3 veins on the tepals, to avoid confusion.
-A white striped Squill is available in the nursery trade.
+Comparison: A white striped Squill is available in the nursery trade leading to some similarity in appearance to the Wild Hyacinth, photo below, (Camassia ssp.) but there are enough differences in leaves and flower appearance, especially the 1 or 2 nodding flowers with a single vein on the tepal, vs not nodding and 3 veins on the tepals, to avoid confusion.

 Below: Detail of the small scales that subtend the flower head.
 The long linear leaves can reach 5 inches and tend to curve toward the central vein.